 Employment Hero can help!

 Did you know that Employment Hero has an easy Paperless Onboarding feature?
-This feature can support you in quickly putting together a fully compliant electronic employment contract that can be signed digitally.
+This feature can support you in quickly putting together a fully compliant digital employment contract that can be signed electronically.

 If having a new hire fully onboarded in a couple of minutes prior to their start date sounds like a dream to you, get in touch with one of our small business specialists today.